aristocratos/btop/README.md

 ## Compilation macOS OSX

    Needs GCC 10 or higher, (GCC 11 or above strongly recommended for better CPU efficiency in the compiled binary).

+   GCC 12 needed for macOS Ventura.
+If you get linker errors on Ventura you'll need to upgrade your command line tools (Version 14.0) is bugged.

    The makefile also needs GNU coreutils and `sed`.